 Furthermore, the analysis assumes that trades are always made the same day that a price fluctuation crosses an appropriate threshold.
 An actual client account may not always be traded on the same day that such price fluctuation has occurred.
 All of Betterment’s trading decisions are discretionary and Betterment may decide to limit or postpone TLH+ trading on any given day or on consecutive days, either with respect to a single account or across multiple accounts.

 The backtesting analysis that produced this estimate was done over the 13-year period from 2000 to 2013 based on a quarterly cadence of assessing Betterment fees to customers.
 No reliable data was available prior to 2000 that could adequately represent the performance of the full Betterment portfolio.
 The years in question featured a number of exceptional periods of market activity, and past performance is no guarantee of future results.
 The information used as the foundation for historical backtesting was compiled from third-party sources, and while we believe the information provided here is reliable, we do not warrant its accuracy or completeness.
-For more on how we backtest against historical data, see here.
+Learn how we backtest against historical data.

 Tax loss harvesting is not suitable for all investors.
 Nothing herein should be interpreted as tax advice, and Betterment does not represent in any manner that the tax consequences described herein will be obtained, or that any Betterment product will result in any particular tax consequence.
 Please consult your personal tax advisor as to whether TLH+ is a suitable strategy for you, given your particular circumstances.
 The tax consequences of tax loss harvesting are complex and uncertain and may be challenged by the IRS.
 You and your tax advisor are responsible for how transactions conducted in your account are reported to the IRS on your personal tax return.
 Betterment assumes no responsibility for the tax consequences to any client of any transaction.